sdman135/Technical-Interview-Coding-Skills/README.md

 # Technical-Interview-Coding-Skills

-Practice of Python and Sql Coding Skills - for review
+Practice of top Python and Sql Coding Skills - for review